 The most important ceremony of the feast of Pentecost was the waving of the two large loaves of bread before the Lord.
 The bread was baked from the finest of flour, and the waving of the loaves marked the completion of the harvesting of the wheat.

-Ye shall bring out of your habitations two wave loaves of two tenth deals; they shall be of fine flour; they shall be baken with leaven; they are the firstfruits unto the Lord.
+‘You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
+They shall be of fine flour; they shall be baked with leaven.
+They are the firstfruits to the LORD.
 (Leviticus 23:17)

 The number two in Scripture stands for power, in particular, power to bear witness.
 Pentecost is the feast of power to bear witness.
 The double portion of the Holy Spirit of God rests on Christ, giving Him power over men and over unclean spirits and enabling Him to be the true and faithful Witness of God.

 Christ is the finest of the flour of the wheat harvest, so to speak.
 He was “baked into a loaf and waved before the Lord”—a figurative way of referring to His consecration to God.

 The fact that there were two loaves used in the ceremony of Pentecost speaks of the fullness of the power of almighty God resting on Christ.
 The testimony of Christ always must be accomplished by the power of the Holy Spirit.
 “You shall receive power after the Holy Spirit has come upon you, and you will be witnesses to me.”

 We are reminded also of the fact that before the Lord returns there shall be two witnesses of the coming of the Kingdom: Christ, and then the members of His Body who also will be anointed with a double portion of the Spirit of God.

 Where Christ is there is power to release people from the bondages of Satan in spirit, soul, and body, thus bearing a true witness of the Kingdom of God that soon is to come to the earth.